johan-akerman/Homerun/README.md

 <img src="/src/images/ReadMe/preview.gif" alt="gif"
 	title="Gif" width="800" />
+Each added "filter" will get it's own color (see sidebar on the left).
+The data from each filter is visualized with a line in each chart in that color.

 ## How to use it
 1. Add a filter of the apartments you are interested in